 Browse by Medical Category

-The Post-Traumatic Stress Disorder and Psychophysiology Laboratory performs state-of-the-art psychobiological research into the assessment, pathophysiology, prevention, and treatment of post-traumatic stress disorder.
+The Post-Traumatic Stress Disorder Research Laboratory at Massachusetts General Hospital performs state-of-the-art psychobiological research into the assessment, pathophysiology, prevention and treatment of post-traumatic stress disorder (PTSD).

-The MGH PTSD Research Laboratory conducts federally funded, psychophysiological and neuroimaging research into posttraumatic stress disorder.
+The Post-Traumatic Stress Disorder (PTSD) Research Laboratory at Massachusetts General Hospital conducts federally funded, psychophysiological and neuroimaging research into post-traumatic stress disorder.

 PTSD Research Laboratory